Jbleezy/BO1-Reimagined/README.md

 ### M72 LAW
 * Can now fire without aiming
+* Decreased time to start reloading from 1.06 seconds to .5 seconds
 * Fixed dive to prone animation from looping
 * Unupgraded: increased maximum explosion damage from 320 to 1500
 * Unupgraded: increased minimum explosion damage from 100 to 375